fcarcamo13/UWP101/OFSW.md

 ## System Requirements

-Before installing MongoDB, ensure that your system meets the following requirements:
+Before installing MongoDB onto your system.
+Ensure the system meets the following requirements.

 ### Operating Systems:
 - Windows 10 or higher